ahmad-56/AdventOfCode/README.md

 # Advent of Code — Solutions

-[Advent of Code](https://adventofcode.com/) is an annual coding event  contains puzzles.
-Each year starting from 1st Dec to 12th Dec, a two part puzzle with user specific input is uploaded and programmers have to solve each part to obtain a star.
-The ultimate goal is to collect as many stars as possible.
-One could team up with their friends and make a leaderboard to see who solved the most solutions first.
+[Advent of Code](https://adventofcode.com/) is an annual programming event featuring two-part puzzles with user-specific inputs.
+Since 2025, puzzles have been released daily from December 1 to December 12; earlier events ran for 25 days.
+Each completed part awards one star.
+Participants can also create private leaderboards to compete with friends.

 AoC is a great platform to test and enhance your logical skills as it challenges you to think of creative solutions.
 The difficulty level is well balanced — beginners can solve the earlier